peeyuzz/pixel2ascii/README.md

-# ASCII Art Generator
+# pixel2ascii

-Welcome to the ASCII Art Generator!
-This Python script converts images, GIFs, and videos into ASCII art.
-You can customize the output with various parameters such as scale factor, contrast, and frame rate for animations.
-This README will guide you through installation, usage, and understanding the code.
+convert images, GIFs, and videos into ASCII art.

 ## Table of Contents